 Andy is a 15+ year IT pro specializing in Virtualization, Storage, Cloud, and Infrastructure.
 By day he’s a Technical Evangelist for Altaro, leading technical content and pre-sales.
 By night he shares his IT knowledge online or over a cold beer.
 He holds the Microsoft MVP award in Cloud and Datacenter Management, and one of few who is also a VMware vExpert.

 Principal PM Manager

 Nano Server Team - Microsoft

 Andrew Mason is a Principal PM Manager for Windows Server in the Windows and Devices Group at Microsoft.
 Andrew’s team is responsible for the Nano Server installation option in Windows Server.
-Andrew has been involved with Windows Server in one way or another at Microsoft since before Windows NT 3.1 shipped and been working on minimal footprint options for Windows Server since the beginning of Server Core.
+Andrew has been at Microsoft since before Windows NT 3.1 and has worked on minimal footprint options for Windows Server since the launch of Server Core.